umr-marbec/datarmor-documentation/README.md

 # Exchange between Datarmor and local computer

-Data exchange between local computer amnd Datarmor should not be done on the compute node, especially so for heavy files (**no use of `scp`**).
+Data exchange between local computer and Datarmor should not be done on the compute node, especially so for heavy files (**no use of `scp`**).

 To exchange data, use the `datacopy.ifremer.fr` server, to which you can connect using FTP.
 Your **intranet** logins are required.